 - National Science Foundation.

 - State Trade Expansion Program (STEP): This program awards grants to small businesses involved in exporting.
-Not too much information about this grant is available online, you’ll need to contact the SBA’s Office of International Trade to see if you qualify.
+Not that much information about this small business grant is available online, so you’ll need to contact the SBA’s Office of International Trade to see your grant eligibility.

-SAM.gov Grants (formerly the Catalog of Federal Domestic Assistance): This is another great federal grant database with a modern re-design.
-While there is some overlap with Grants.gov, you’ll find a few unique ones as well that makes it worth your time to check.
-You can use the advanced search filters to only see grant results, or also see other funding sources like loans.
+- SAM.gov (formerly the Catalog of Federal Domestic Assistance): This is another great federal database with a modern re-design.
+While there is some overlap with Grants.gov, you’ll find a few unique pointers that make it worth your while to check out.
+You can use the advanced search filters to see only grant recipients, or you can see other funding sources such as small business loans.

-Challenge.gov: This technically isn’t a site that offers grants, but they do offer significant amounts of prize money for solving challenges facing a variety of industries.
-Many are technology-oriented, but there are non-tech challenges as well.
-If your business is doing something innovative, monitor Challenge.gov for relevant challenges that might be easy for your small business to win.
+- Challenge.gov: This isn’t technically a site that offers a small business grant program, but the program does offer significant amounts of prize money for solving challenges facing various industries.
+Many of these challenges are technology-oriented, but there are non-tech ones as well.
+If you’re doing something innovative, monitor Challenge.gov for relevant challenges that might be easy for your small business to win.

-Department of Agriculture (USDA) Grants: If you have an agriculture or food service business, you may have a good shot at a grant from the USDA.
-They have multiple grant programs:
+- USDA Grants: If you have an agricultural or food service business, you may have a good shot at a grant from the USDA.
+They have these seven small b business grant programs:

-Some are focused on rural businesses, but not all of them are.
+Some USDA grants are focused on small rural businesses, but not all of them are.
 Check the eligibility requirements for each program you’re interested in to see if you qualify.

-National Institute of Standards and Technology (NIST) Grants: This is where the NIST lists their grants.
-They are intended for small businesses involved with science or technology in some way.
+- National Institute of Standards and Technology (NIST) Grants: This is where the NIST lists its grants.
+They are intended for small businesses across science or technology fields.
 You can either find the currently active grants here, or through Grants.gov.

-Department of Education Grants: The Department of Education maintains an active list of several grants they offer to small businesses in the education industry.
-The award ceiling for many grants is up to millions of dollars, so if you run an education-based small business, you should actively monitor these grants.
+- Department of Education Grants: The Department of Education maintains an active list of several grants they offer to small businesses in the field of education.
+The award ceiling for a lot of grants is up to millions of dollars, so if you run an education-based company, you should actively monitor these grants.

-Environmental Protection Agency (EPA) Grants: The EPA offers dozens of grants to small businesses that are trying to improve the environment, particularly in innovative ways.
-There are grants targeted towards air quality, environment quality, water quality, pollution prevention, and more.
+- EPA Grants: The EPA offers dozens of grants to small businesses that are trying to improve the environment, particularly in innovative ways.
+There are grants targeted towards air quality, environmental quality, water quality, pollution prevention, and more.

-Economic Development Administration (EDA): The EDA offers grants to small businesses aiming to improve infrastructure of communities.
-The only issue is that there’s no easy directory of grants to monitor, you’ll have to check this page often for new announcements.
-You can see previous opportunities to check for relevance on this page.
+- Economic Development Administration (EDA): The EDA provides grants to small companies aiming to improve the infrastructure of communities.
+The only issue is that there’s no easy directory of grants to monitor.
+You’ll have to check this page often for new announcements.
+You can see if your enterprise is relevant by checking out previous opportunities on this page.

 Corporate Business Grants

-One of the best sources of small business grants is from corporations looking to give back to the community.
-These often have less competition than other grants because they aren’t listed on popular grant sites like Grants.gov.
+One of the best sources of small business grants is corporations looking to give back to the community.
+You may face less competition because these small business grants aren’t listed on popular sites like Grants.gov.

-You can discount a big chunk of the applications because there are always irrelevant or non-serious ones, but the numbers give you a realistic look at how hard it can be to win grants unless you’re doing something really special.
-It doesn’t mean that you shouldn’t try to win grants, but be realistic.
+You can discount a big chunk of the applications because there are always irrelevant or non-serious ones, but the numbers give you a realistic look at how hard it can be to win small business grants unless you’re doing something really special.
+It doesn’t mean that you shouldn’t try to get grants, but be realistic.

-To enter, you’ll need to deliver your elevator pitch, as well as how your business makes a difference to your community or the environment.
-Finally, you need to demonstrate that there’s an actual need for the grant money.
+To enter, you’ll need to deliver your elevator pitch, including how your business makes a difference to your community or the environment.
+And, of course, you’ll need to demonstrate that there’s an actual need for the grant money.

-Lending Tree: Lending Tree primarily offers different types of loans, but also periodically runs small business grant contests.
-In 2017, the winner won $50,000.
-They judge businesses based on how passionate the founders are, and if growing their business will result in a better community.
+- Lending Tree: Lending Tree primarily offers different types of small business loans, but also periodically runs small business grant contests.
+They judge companies based on how passionate the founders are, and if growing their business will affect the community in a positive way.

-National Association of the Self-Employed (NASE): If you are self-employed, you may be eligible for the monthly $4,000 grant that NASE awards.
-There’s not too many requirements to meet other than being a NASE member.
-This is not free, and probably not worth the cost if you’re only interested in trying to win the grant.
+- National Association for the Self-Employed (NASE): If you are self-employed, you may be eligible for the $4,000 grant that NASE awards monthly.
+There are not too many requirements to meet other than being a NASE member.

-Idea Cafe’s Small Business Grants: Idea Cafe is a news and resource site for small business owners and entrepreneurs.
-They offer $1,000 grants to winners, and it’s one of the few grants that you don’t even need an established business already to enter.
+- Idea Cafe’s Small Business Grants: Idea Cafe is a news and resource site for small business entrepreneurs.
+They offer $1,000 to recipients, and it’s one of the few grants that you don’t even need to have your business established to enter.
 Winners are decided by votes from the community.

-Walmart Foundation Grants: Walmart offers grants specifically for nonprofits.
-The grants are not a fixed amount, but fall into 2 ranges.
+- Walmart Foundation Grants: Walmart provides grants specifically for nonprofits.
+The grants are not a fixed amount but fall into two ranges.

-The “national giving program” is for national nonprofits, and awards grants for $250,000 and above.
+The National Giving Program is for national nonprofits and awards grants for small businesses of $250,000 and above.

-The grants are awarded to nonprofits that focus on opportunities, sustainability, or communities.
-Basically, any social-oriented business.
+The grants are given to nonprofits that focus on opportunities, sustainability, or communities.
+Basically, any social-oriented enterprise.

-Wells Fargo Community Giving Grants: These grants offered by Wells Fargo are specifically for educational institutions and nonprofits.
-Businesses can apply year-round, and there is no fixed amount for the grant.
+- Wells Fargo Community Giving Grants: These grants offered by Wells Fargo are specifically for educational institutions and nonprofits.
+Small businesses can apply year-round, and there is no fixed amount for the award.
 Wells Fargo gives away millions in grants every year.

 Business Grants for Women

-On top of all the grants we’ve looked at so far, there are several grants and resources specifically for small businesses that are owned by women.
+On top of all the grants we’ve looked at so far, there are several grants and resources specifically for women-owned small businesses.

-I encourage you to visit your local Women’s Business Centers if possible, there are over 100 across the United States.
-They will be able to point you towards additional grant opportunities, or help you find alternative funding methods.
+I encourage you to visit your local Women’s Business Centers if possible – there are over 100 across the United States.
+They will be able to point you towards additional grant options or help you find alternative funding methods.

-The Amber Grants: Each month, one small business owned by a woman wins a $1,000 Amber Grant.
+- The Amber Grants: Each month, one small business owned by a woman wins a $10,000 Amber Grant.
 You will need to get votes to win, so it helps to have a strong social network.
-At the end of the year, the 12 grant winners have a chance to win the annual $10,000 Amber Grant.
+At the end of the year, the 12 recipients have a chance to win the annual $25,000.

-The InnovateHer Challenge: This is a grant that is funded by the SBA for women entrepreneurs that runs every year.
+- The InnovateHer Challenge: This is a grant for women entrepreneurs that is funded by the SBA every year.
 There are 3 winners, with first place receiving $40,000, second winning $20,000, and third being granted $10,000.
-It’s a fairly prestigious grant that comes with a lot of publicity for the winners’ businesses as well.
+It’s a fairly prestigious grant that comes with a lot of publicity for the recipients’ small businesses as well.

-To win, you first need to win a local InnovateHer challenge to qualify for the national competition.
-You can see the local locations on this map.
+To become eligible, you first need to win a local InnovateHer challenge to qualify for the national competition.

-Any type of business is eligible to compete, but businesses that are geared towards women and their social problems typically do best.
+Any type of business is eligible to compete, but those geared towards women and their social problems typically do best.

-Cartier Women’s Initiative Award: These grants are prestigious awards that can make a huge difference for any small business.
-There are 21 finalists, 3 from each of the main 7 regions of the Earth.
-All 21 finalists get personalized coaching, training, networking opportunities, and media visibility.
+- Cartier Women’s Initiative Award: These grants are prestigious awards that can make a huge difference for any small business.
+There are 21 finalists (three from each of the main seven regions of the world), who all get personalized coaching, training, networking opportunities, and media visibility.
 That alone is worth a lot of money.